Microsoft Is Killing EWS: Here's What Every Salesforce Admin Needs to Do Before October 2026

 Starting October 2026, Microsoft is retiring Exchange Web Services (EWS) in Exchange Online, and Salesforce features that rely on EWS (Einstein Activity Capture, Salesforce Inbox, and Lightning Sync) must move to Microsoft Graph to avoid sync failures.
-Start by identifying your connection type, test in a sandbox, then upgrade and monitor sync health.
+Salesforce and Microsoft recommend completing the upgrade by August 3, 2026 to avoid disruption — start by identifying your connection type, securing Azure admin consent, testing in a sandbox, then upgrading and monitoring sync health.

 What's Happening with EWS in Salesforce?